desnudopenguino/crag_finder/README.md

 # Rock Finder
 A web app designed for helping rock climbers identify and locate potential outdoor climbing areas based on geographic and geologic data.

+rockfinder.buckytownsend.me

 # Installation & Notes
 This section describes the installation process so that installation can be repeated.
 These are the steps taken from guides/docs all over the internet consolidated into one guide to ensure repeatability, and remove the need to go hunt down directions/configs in the future.

-The Rails App name is myapp.example.com.
+The Rails App name is rock_finder.

 The initial installation/version will be running on a Debian VM in VirtualBox.